Spidfail/vim_config/README.md

 You also can install incone's scheme for your NERDTree.

+You can open a terminal in vim by typing `:term`.

 Try to insall and use [FZF](https://github.com/junegunn/fzf) or *Fuzzy finder*.
-This is a blazzing faster finder with many options.
+This is a blazzing faste finder with many options.
 It can be used inside and outside of Vim, for example in your terminal.

 Good luck with Vim,